Go to main content

 | KPI | 2025 Benchmark (France) | |---|---| | Time-to-hire (from brief to acceptance) | 35-45 days (managers) | | Cost-per-hire | €3,500-€6,000 (SMEs) | | Offer acceptance rate | > 80% target | | 12-month retention rate | > 85% | | Candidate satisfaction (NPS) | > +40 |

-This data, from LinkedIn Talent Solutions and Randstad Employer Brand Research 2025 reports, serves as reference for benchmarking internal performance.
+This data, from LinkedIn Talent Solutions and Randstad Employer Brand Research 2025 reports, serves as a benchmark to assess your internal performance.

 Improvement Loop: Feedback and Data

-• Post-process candidate survey (whether retained or not): measures candidate experience and employer brand image
+• Post-process candidate survey (whether retained or not): measures candidate experience and employer image

 • Analysis of candidate sources via ATS: identify positive ROI channels

-• Recruiter/manager retrospective after each hire: capitalize on difficulties encountered
+• Recruiter/manager retrospective at the conclusion of each recruitment: capitalize on difficulties encountered

-• Annual salary grid review to remain competitive against market pressures
+• Annual salary grid review to remain competitive in market tensions

-Using Certyneo also allows precise quantification of time savings and cost economies generated by digitalization of your HR document flows.
+Using the electronic signature ROI calculator also allows you to precisely quantify the time savings and cost reductions generated by digitizing your HR document flows.

-The recruitment process is governed by dense legislation, whose mastery is essential for any HR or HR director manager.
+The recruitment process is governed by a dense legislative framework, whose mastery is essential for any HR manager or CHRO.

-Article L1132-1 of the Labor Code establishes the general principle of non-discrimination in hiring: no decision may be based on origin, gender, religion, health status, disability, age, sexual orientation, or union membership.
+Article L1132-1 of the Labor Code establishes the general principle of non-discrimination in hiring: no decision may be based on origin, sex, religion, health status, disability, age, sexual orientation, or union membership.
 The burden of proof is shared (art.
-L1134-1 Labor Code): the candidate must provide elements suggesting discrimination, and the employer must then prove its decision rests on objective elements.
+L1134-1 Labor Code): the candidate must provide elements suggesting discrimination, and the employer must then demonstrate that their decision is based on objective factors.

-Article 1366 of the Civil Code recognizes that "electronic writing has the same probative force as writing on paper support."
-Article 1367 specifies conditions for reliable electronic signature.
+Article 1366 of the Civil Code recognizes that "electronic writing has the same evidentiary force as writing on paper."
+Article 1367 specifies the conditions for reliable electronic signature.
 At European level, Regulation eIDAS No. 910/2014 (EU) establishes three signature levels:

-• SES (Simple Electronic Signature): acceptable for ordinary acts
+• SES (Simple Electronic Signature): acceptable for routine acts

-• SEA (Advanced Electronic Signature): recommended for employment contracts, job offers and amendments
+• AES (Advanced Electronic Signature): recommended for employment contracts, offer letters, and amendments

-• SEQ (Qualified Electronic Signature): equivalent to handwritten signature, required for certain notarial acts
+• QES (Qualified Electronic Signature): equivalent to handwritten signature, required for certain notarial acts

-For permanent or fixed-term employment contracts, SEA compliant with ETSI EN 319 132 standards offers sufficient security level and probative value.
-The eIDAS revision 2.0 (Regulation EU 2024/1183), progressively applicable until 2026, strengthens the framework with introduction of European digital identity wallet (EUDIW).
+For CDI or CDD employment contracts, AES compliant with ETSI EN 319 132 standards offers sufficient security level and evidentiary value. eIDAS 2.0 revision (EU Regulation 2024/1183), progressively applicable until 2026, strengthens the framework with the introduction of the European digital identity wallet (EUDIW).

 Personal Data Protection of Candidates (GDPR)

-Processing personal data of candidates is subject to Regulation (EU) 2016/679 (GDPR) and the Data Protection Act (amended in 2018).
+Processing candidate personal data is subject to Regulation (EU) 2016/679 (GDPR) and the Data Protection Act (amended in 2018).
 Key obligations include:

 • Legal basis: legitimate interest (art.
-6.1.f GDPR) is generally the legal basis for application processing
+6.1.f GDPR) is the legal basis generally retained for processing applications

-• Storage duration: maximum 2 years after last contact with non-selected candidate (CNIL recommendation)
+• Retention period: maximum 2 years after last contact with a non-selected candidate (CNIL recommendation)

-• Access and deletion rights: any candidate may request access to their data and deletion (art.
+• Right of access and erasure: any candidate may request access to their data and its deletion (art.
 15 and 17 GDPR)

-• Automated decision: if an algorithm intervenes in pre-selection, the candidate must be informed and may oppose it (art.
+• Automated decision: if an algorithm is involved in shortlisting, the candidate must be informed and may object (art.
 22 GDPR)

 European Directive on Salary Transparency

-Directive 2023/970/EU requires employers to communicate salary range from job posting and inform candidates of salary determination criteria.
-Its transposition into French law must occur before June 7, 2026.
+Directive 2023/970/EU requires employers to communicate salary ranges in the job posting and inform candidates of the criteria for setting compensation.
+Its transposition into French law must occur by June 7, 2026.

-Scenario 1 — Industrial SME with 150 Employees Managing 40 Hires per Year
+Scenario 1 — Industrial SME of 150 employees managing 40 recruitments per year

-An SME in the industrial sector, faced with seasonal recruitment peaks, suffered from an entirely paper-based process: printing contracts, postal shipping, waiting for signed originals, physical archiving.
-The average delay between verbal offer acceptance and receipt of signed contract reached 8-12 days, regularly causing candidate retractions who had meanwhile signed with competitors.
+An industrial sector SME, facing seasonal recruitment peaks, suffered from an entirely paper-based process: contract printing, postal sending, waiting for signed originals, physical filing.
+The average delay between verbal offer acceptance and receiving the signed contract reached 8-12 days, regularly causing candidate withdrawals as they had meanwhile signed with competitors.

-By deploying an advanced electronic signature solution for all HR flows (job offers, CDI/CDD employment contracts, amendments, IT policies), the SME reduced this delay to less than 24 hours.
+By deploying an advanced electronic signature solution for all HR flows (offer letters, CDI/CDD contracts, amendments, IT policies), the SME reduced this delay to less than 24 hours.
 The offer acceptance rate increased from 72% to 89% within 18 months.
-Savings on printing, postage, and physical archiving costs represent between €3,500 and €5,000 annually according to public HR consulting firm estimates.
+Savings on printing, postage, and physical filing costs represent between €3,500 and €5,000 annually according to public consulting firm estimates.

-Scenario 2 — Management Consulting Firm with 35 Employees
+Scenario 2 — Management Consulting Firm of 35 Employees

-A firm specializing in CEO advisory primarily recruited senior manager profiles with long processes (4-6 weeks negotiation).
-Documentary formalization — offer letter, contract, non-compete agreement, confidentiality clause — mobilized the HR director for 2-3 hours per hire, with multiple email back-and-forths.
+A consulting firm specializing in advising C-suite executives primarily recruited senior manager profiles with lengthy processes (4-6 weeks of negotiation).
+Documentary formalization — offer letter, contract, non-compete agreement, confidentiality clause — mobilized the CHRO for 2-3 hours per recruitment, with multiple email back-and-forths.

-Integration of an AI-powered contract generator coupled with electronic signature platform enabled production of the complete document package in under 15 minutes, with automatic customization according to collective agreement classification (Syntec) and compensation level.
-Operational managers could co-validate documents directly from mobile before sending to candidate.
-Estimated HR director time savings is 25-30 hours annually, reallocated to higher value-added tasks.
+Integration of an AI-powered contract generator coupled with an electronic signature platform allowed production of the entire document package in under 15 minutes, with automatic customization based on collective bargaining classification (Syntec) and compensation level.
+Operational managers could co-validate documents directly from their mobile before sending to the candidate.
+Estimated time savings for the CHRO is 25-30 hours annually, reallocated to higher value-added activities.

-Scenario 3 — Healthcare Group with Approximately 600 Beds Managing Medical and Paramedical Recruitment
+Scenario 3 — Healthcare Group of approximately 600 beds managing medical and paramedical recruitment

-An intermediate-sized healthcare facility simultaneously managed very different profile recruitment: physicians (complex contracts with regulated clauses), nurses (public hospital workforce grid) and administrative staff (FEHAP collective agreement).
-Diversity of contract models and need for perfect traceability for ARS audits made the process particularly time-consuming.
+An intermediary-sized healthcare facility had to simultaneously manage very different profile recruitments: physicians (contracts with regulated clauses), nurses (public hospital sector grid), and administrative staff (FEHAP collective bargaining agreement).
+The diversity of contract models and need for perfect traceability for ARS audits made the process particularly time-consuming.

-By structuring an end-to-end digitalized recruitment process — posting, ATS pre-selection, tracked video interviews, qualified electronic signature for medical contracts — the facility reduced average recruitment delay from 52 to 34 days (-35%), while strengthening documentary compliance.
+By structuring an end-to-end digitalized recruitment process — posting, shortlisting via ATS, traced video interviews, qualified electronic signature for medical contracts — the facility reduced average recruitment time from 52 to 34 days (-35%), while strengthening documentary compliance.
 The complete audit trail provided by the signature platform directly meets traceability requirements imposed by healthcare control authorities.

 Conclusion

-An optimal recruitment process — from need definition to contract signature — rests on three inseparable pillars: methodological rigor (calibration, evaluation grids, KPIs), legal compliance (anti-discrimination, GDPR, labor law), and intelligent digitalization of document flows.
-In 2026, organizations digitizing their entire recruitment cycle gain in speed, application quality, and employer experience.
+An optimal recruitment process — from defining the need to signing the contract — rests on three inseparable pillars: methodological rigor (calibration, evaluation grids, KPIs), legal compliance (anti-discrimination, GDPR, labor law), and intelligent digitalization of document flows.
+In 2026, organizations that digitalize their entire recruitment cycle gain speed, candidate quality, and employer experience.

-Electronic signature of employment contracts is the final — and often neglected — step conditioning offer acceptance rate and onboarding fluidity.
+Electronic signature of employment contracts is the final — and often neglected — step that determines offer acceptance rates and onboarding fluidity.
 Certyneo allows you to secure this step in minutes, with compliant contracts and an unassailable audit trail.

-Discover how Certyneo transforms your HR processes by freely testing our solution or calculating your potential gains via our calculator.
+Discover how Certyneo transforms your HR processes by freely testing our HR electronic signature solution or calculating your potential gains via our ROI calculator.

 Try Certyneo for free